-The following comments are from teachers who have taught, or are currently teaching, in Mexico.
-If you are a teacher and have some advice to share, please add it here.
+The following comments are from English teachers who have taught, or are currently teaching English in Mexico.

 Never give up your passport.
 If you are pulled over by police checkpoints, they usually want money.
 I once stashed our money in my shirt so I could honestly show them an empty wallet.
 We were detained for awhile, but released without paying.

 The people are warm, and relationship oriented.
 They do not schedule their lives around a clock, most not even wearing a watch.
 You will have to adjust yourself to this.
 Bus schedules can be fairly accurate, I never understood that one!
 Public transport is a very inexpensive means of travel, but be sure you know the route before you pay and board.
 You don’t want to get on a bus that travels an hour before you reach your destination if you need to be there in 30 minutes.
 It is also very crowded, buses can carry 120 people.
 Women who do not speak the language should not ride alone.

 ALWAYS allow time for “inconveniences” – you will meet with them every day.
 Unless you are fluent in the national language, you will pay more for taxis, gasoline, goods, etc. You are rich after all.

 Weekend markets are great places for fresh fruits and vegetables and even wonderful bouquets of flowers – cheap.
 Boys will be available to help you carry your load for a dollar or two – they will seek you out.

 Banking can be unreliable by U.S. standards, as they may close unexpectedly.
 Keep a small amount of cash on hand, and some at “home” in a secure place.
 Don’t wait to exchange your money.
 You may be left for 3-4 days without bank access. money changers sometimes have a good rate – again, if you know the language, you can find out from locals where your best options lie.

 Best advice is to remember that you must learn to think internationally, and not expect them to think like you – you are after all, a guest in their country.